MrOliverW/Open-Source-Discord-Soundboard-Bot-Project/readme.txt

 Hello and welcome to the Discord Soundboard OSS Bot (working on the name)!
-This was created my MrOliverW (GitHub username) with help from Google Gemini and Chat GPT.
+This was started by MrOliverW (GitHub username) with help from Google Gemini and Chat GPT.

+This is an open source project and contriution is encouraged.
+Please connect with MrOliverW to get added to this project's development branches.

 To make this bot work in your server:
 Prerequisites: User have a discord account, admin to a sever and must be able to run this code and edit 2 lines of code: The BOT_TOKEN - '' line and The VOICE_CHANNEL_ID = line.